sin5678/inav_cn_wiki/Home.md

 INAV is a fork of cleanflight with focus on GPS features.
 It currently supports position hold, RTH with predefined climb height, waypoints and follow-me.
 Both with airplanes & multirotors.

-iNav have some settings that are different than stock cleanflight, and simply restoring settings from older cleanflight won't work.
+INAV have some settings that are different than stock cleanflight, and simply restoring settings from older cleanflight won't work.

 It is ABSOLUTELY mandatory to read these pages.